fergusonrae/streamlit-data-visualization/README.md

 - If frequent dashboard updates are requested, set up a CI/CD/CT pipeline to automatically test and deploy changes.
 - If future appends/writes are needed, create data update pipeline.
 - Set up login for dashboard given user emails.
+- Allow user to filter by RFS year in the dashboard